IBM-Cloud/terraform-provider-ibm/website/docs/d/is_vpn_gateways.html.markdown

 }

 ```
+## Argument reference

+Review the argument references that you can specify for your data source.

+- `resource_group` - (Optional, String) The ID of the Resource group this vpn gateway belongs to
+- `mode` - (Optional, String) The mode of this VPN Gateway.
+Available options are `policy` and `route`.

 ## Attribute reference
 In addition to all argument reference list, you can access the following attribute references after your data source is created.